GAINAlliance/hiddenhunger/README.md

 # hiddenhunger
-Publicly available data and code for hidden hunger analysis
+Data and code for hidden hunger global analysis